Eggy115/Icons/README.md

 Other resources such as mouse pointers may be included.

 ## License
-This repository is under the `GNU General Public License 3.0` however check for individual icon copyright before using in your own projects.
+This repository is licensed under the [GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.html).
+See the [LICENSE](LICENSE) file for more information. **However check for individual icon copyright before using in your own projects.
 This repository is intended for educational and research purposes only.
-Any use of these icons for commercial purposes or without proper attribution is strictly prohibited.
+Any use of these icons for commercial purposes or without proper attribution is strictly prohibited.**

 ## Contributing